-For the majority of U.S. voters in 2016, Fox News was the main source for news about the presidential election campaign.
-However, Facebook was ranked third, ahead of local TV and NBC, highlighting the social platform’s reach and influence.
+For the majority of U.S. adults in 2018, television was the main source for news about the presidential election campaign.
+However, online was ranked second, ahead of radio and newspaper, highlighting the increasing reach and influence of digital media.
 Digital news source preference varied by party affiliation, with Google News and The Huffington Post being more popular with Clinton voters and Trump supporters favoring Breitbart and Drudge Report.

 Politics are not a favorite or frequent topic among general social media users in the United States but social platforms definitely enabled like-minded people to find discussion partners or adversaries during the recent election.
 According to an August 2016 survey of Facebook users, most people had a mix of political beliefs among their Facebook friends, and only 23 percent stated that most of their friends had similar political beliefs like them.
 The majority of social media users in the United States have not modified their views about a political or social issue because of something they saw on social media but 20 percent stated doing so.
 The same was also true about social media users’ views on political candidates – the majority of survey respondents did not modify their views about a political candidate because of something they saw on social media.

-Fake news was also one of the most hotly-debated issues during the election and its aftermath.
+Fake news was also one of the most hotly-debated issues during the 2016 election and its aftermath.
 Websites and political actors which deliberately published hoaxes and pushed misleading information to social networks popped up at an alarming rate and set a tone of distrust for the media during the campaign.
-From February to April 2016, mainstream news stories generated 12 million actions on Facebook, compared to 3 million actions through fake news.
-However, from August to Election Day, fake news generated 9 million Facebook actions compared to only 7 million mainstream news Facebook actions.
+Ahead of the 2018 midterms, a majority of voters across the political spectrum were concerned about the influence of fake news on voters and elections in the United States.